iauns/cpm/README.rst

 include directory.
 This is to ignore warnings coming from headers which you do not have control over.

+Please use the 3rdParty directory at the root of your project sparingly.
+The includes in this directory will be exposed to all of the users of your module.

 Common Issues
 =============